|Rewards Rating:||3.7 / 5|

 Is the United Explorer card worth it?

 If you frequently fly on United Airlines, the United Explorer card is a great tool to earn miles faster.
 Thanks to its solid rewards rate in practical spending categories like restaurant purchases, cardholders can work toward their next award flight even without a trip planned.
-Plus, the card is currently offering its highest sign-up bonus to date, making it a great time to apply – even if you don’t plan to travel in the near future.
+The card is currently offering one of its highest-ever sign-up bonuses, however, so now is a great time to apply if you can meet the spending requirement.